Led creation of Shelter design system, reducing dev task times by 50% due to fewer lines of code written.

 Deliverables: Refreshed Shelter Insurance’s design system based on Material’s design system, collaborating with developers to create design system resources for React, Angular, and web components.

-Solution: Creating Shelter’s design system helped rebuild trust with users and reduced design and development task times by 50%.
+Building Shelter’s design system restored user confidence and cut design and development task times by 50%.

-Shelter’s print and digital assets followed one consistent brand and style guideline: Our style and brand guidelines across print, mobile, desktop, and tablet platforms were more aligned, while considering nuances for each particular experience.
+Shelter's print and digital assets followed one consistent brand and style guidelines: our style and brand guidelines across print, mobile, desktop, and tablet platforms were more aligned, while considering nuances for each particular experience.

-Development and design team task times were reduced by 50% because we created a design library and code library so that teams would not have to recreate assets daily.
+Development and design team task times were reduced by 50% because we created a design library and code library so that teams would not have to recreate sets daily.

 Users regained trust in Shelter's brand because of the consistency of the site experience.
 This consistency reassured users that the brand experience was reliable and predictable.
 We also considered accessibility when creating our design system.